 Providing any information on the form is voluntary, but keep in mind that if you don’t provide the requested information, it can adversely affect your ability to gain security clearance.

-There will be several sections that cover your personal information including social security number, passport, citizenship, past addresses, selective service record and school/education information.
+There will be several sections that cover your personal information including social security number, passport, citizenship, past addresses, selective service record, and school/education information.
+Lying in any of these sections can get you disqualified.

 This section is designed to provide proof of identity and to get an idea of your background history.